kitet/ads_module/ads-module/README.md

 ## API Reference

-### AdsManager
+### AdsManager - Clean API Facade

-Main entry point for all ads functionality.
+The `AdsManager` provides a simple, vendor-agnostic interface for ads functionality.
+All underlying SDK details are hidden internally, making it easy to swap ad vendors (AdMob, Meta, etc.) without breaking other modules.

 #### Initialization
 ```kotlin